- If you're getting error code 0x0 during Windows 10 upgrade, check if certain software isn't interfering with the process.

 - Be sure to select Upgrade this PC now.

-- When your reach Ready to install screen, make sure that the option to Keep files is selected.
-If not click on Change what to keep and change it.
+- When your reach the Ready to install screen, make sure that the option to Keep files is selected.
+If not, click on Change what to keep and change it.

 - Start the process and wait for it to finish.
 Keep in mind that the process can last more than an hour.

-After the process is completed, you need to try to perform the upgrade again.
-By doing an in-place upgrade, you’ll repair your installation and hopefully, you’ll be able to upgrade as well.
+After completing the process, you must try to perform the upgrade again.
+By doing an in-place upgrade, you’ll repair your installation, and hopefully, you’ll be able to upgrade as well.

-Error code 0x0 during Windows 10 upgrade can be problematic, and it usually occurs if a certain service or software is interfering with the upgrade process.
+Error code 0x0 during Windows 10 upgrade can be problematic and usually occurs if a particular service or software interferes with the upgrade process.

 In case the problem is still there, you might want to read our guide on what to do if you can’t upgrade to the latest Windows 10 version.

-Did you find an alternative solution for this problem?
-If so, feel free to share it with us in the comments section below.
+Did you find an alternative solution to this problem?
+If so, share it with us in the comments section below.